Moray Estate: Randolph Crescent

 This street forms the entrance into the estate from the south.
 Randolph Crescent Garden was originally retained by Lord Moray and Graham's plan showed a large mansion in the centre, probably as a replacement to Drumsheugh House.
 It was ultimately decided this was not a good location to build.

 The elevated ground level in the central garden may be the original ground level or may be due to the placing of excess soil here during original construction.
 It facilitated a large air raid shelter being constructed here during the Second World War.

-Notable residents include Edward Gordon, Baron Gordon of Drumearn (2), William Mackintosh, Lord Kyllachy (6), Robert Smith Candlish (9), Erskine Douglas Sandford (11), William Campbell, Lord Skerrington (12), and James Stevenson and his daughters Flora and Louisa (13).
+Notable residents include Edward Gordon, Baron Gordon of Drumearn (2), William Mackintosh, Lord Kyllachy (6), Robert Smith Candlish (9), Erskine Douglas Sandford (11), William Campbell, Lord Skerrington (12), James Stevenson and his daughters Flora and Louisa (13), the final Lord Tredegar, and later his sister, Avis Gurney.(16).

 Randolph Cliff

 The dramatic entrance to the Moray Estate from Dean Bridge begins with Randolph Cliff, which stands dramatically over the Water of Leith far below.
 It was one of the final sections to be completed (and quite an engineering feat) and is laid out as flats rather than houses.
-The corner block as a complex stair to access the main stair, unlike any other block on the estate.
+The corner block has a complex stair to access the main stair, unlike any other block on the estate.

 Randolph Place

 Somewhat detached from the rest of the estate, Randolph Place never had the same allure for housing and from the outset seems to have attracted office use.
-This may be because the rear of West Register House was never developed to the same standard as the front creating a less attractive setting.
+This may be because the rear of West Register House was never developed to the same standard as the front, creating a less attractive setting.
 Robert Adam's original plan for the building included a grand rear entrance onto Randolph Place.
-However when the funds could not be found for Adam's design, architect Robert Reid was called in to modify the plan.
+However, when the funds could not be found for Adam's design, architect Robert Reid was called in to modify the plan.
 The modified plan placed attenuated pavilions flanking a Diocletian window above a Venetian window at the rear of the building overlooking Randolph Place, and although architect David Bryce later drew up plans to add towers to the pavilions, this work was never carried out.
 Randolph Place therefore became a comparatively unimpressive entrance from the West End's Melville Street, into Charlotte Square and on to George Street.
 City of Edinburgh Council have undertaken a number of public consultations on possible ways to improve Randolph Place in recent years, including potentially resurfacing it or the addition of green space and public art, and the possibility of a cycle route from Melville Street, to George Street via Randolph Place, but as of 2022 nothing has been agreed.

 Two famous architects had their offices here: Alexander Hunter Crawford at 10 and Reginald Fairlie at 14.